 3. Using a Travel Router

 A travel router is one of the most reliable methods to connect your Nanit to hotel WiFi.
-It works by creating a private WiFi network in your room, bypassing the captive portal issue.
+It works by creating a private WiFi network in your room and handling the hotel’s captive portal sign‑in.
 Here’s how to set it up:

 Purchase a Travel Router: